AirPort Express: Description

 When connected to an Ethernet network, the Express can function as a wireless access point.
 The latest model allows up to 50 networked users.
 It can be used as an Ethernet-to-wireless bridge under certain wireless configurations.
 It can be used to extend the range of a network, including functioning as a printer and audio server.
 The model introduced in June 2012 includes two Ethernet ports: one WAN and one LAN.

-The original version (M9470LL/A, model A1084) was introduced by Apple on July 7, 2004, and included an analog–optical audio mini-jack output, a USB port for remote printing or charging the iPod (iPod shuffle only), and one Ethernet port.
-The main processor of the 802.11g AirPort Express was a Broadcom BCM4712KFB wireless networking chipset, which incorporated a 200 MHz MIPS processor.
-The audio was handled by a Texas Instruments Burr-Brown PCM2705 16-bit digital-to-analog converter.